 During the mid-1600's the City of New York instituted the nation's first waste disposal regulations when it banned dumping garbage in the streets.
-Solid and hazardous waste management today protects human health and the environment through proper management, disposal and waste reduction programs.
-Waste is managed from generation to disposal with an increasing emphasis on waste prevention, recycling, and improved handling of special wastes.
+Solid and hazardous waste management today protects human health and the environment through proper management, disposal, and waste reduction programs, with increasing emphasis on waste prevention.

 Solid waste in Oregon is principally managed by the Department of Environmental Quality (DEQ) under the federal Resource Conservation and Recovery Act (RCRA) and state solid waste law.
-RCRA authorizes states to implement hazardous waste management programs with Environmental Protection Agency (EPA) approval.
-The DEO administers waste management requirements in Oregon with EPA oversight.
-Key program elements include environmental permitting for waste management and disposal facilities, inspections, enforcement, and technical assistance to businesses and local governments.
+However, local governments are responsible for planning for solid waste management and must provide the opportunity to recycle to every person in their jurisdictions.
+Most local governments contract for residential garbage and recycling collection services, while some also regulate commercial garbage and recycling collection services.
+RCRA also authorizes states to implement hazardous waste management programs with Environmental Protection Agency (EPA) approval, which Oregon has received.
+Key program elements include environmental permitting for hazardous waste management and disposal facilities, inspections, enforcement, and technical assistance to businesses and local governments.